 95468.
 Alternative Compliance Options.

-The owner or operator may request alternatives to the compliance measures, monitoring requirements, test methods and procedures of sections 95464, 95469, and 95471.
-Any alternatives requested by the owner or operator must be submitted in writing to the Executive Officer.
+The owner or operator may request alternatives to the compliance measures, monitoring requirements, test methods and procedures of sections 95464, 95467, 95469, and 95471.
+Any alternatives requested by the owner or operator shall be submitted in writing to the Executive Officer as specified in section 95470(b)(9).
 Alternative compliance option requests may include, but are not limited to, the following:

-Semi-continuous operation of the gas collection and control system due to insufficient landfill gas flow rates.

-Additional time allowance for leak repairs for landfills having consistent issues related to the procurement and delivery of necessary parts to complete the repair, or adverse weather conditions that impede repair work.
+Requests for additional time allowance for repairs, which shall demonstrate issues related to the procurement and delivery of necessary parts to complete the repair, or adverse weather conditions that impede repair work, demonstrate that efforts were promptly initiated, and include the expected timeline to complete the repair.

-Alternative wind speed requirements for landfills consistently having winds in excess of the limits specified in this subarticle.
+Requests for alternative wind speed or precipitation requirements, which shall demonstrate that the landfill consistently experiences winds or precipitation in excess of the limits specified in this subarticle.

-Alternative walking patterns to address potential safety and other issues, such as: steep or slippery slopes, monitoring instrument obstructions, and physical obstructions.

-Exclusion of construction areas and other dangerous areas from landfill surface inspection.

-Exclusion of paved roads that do not have any cracks, pot holes, or other penetrations from landfill surface inspection.

-Criteria that the Executive Officer may use to evaluate alternative compliance option requests include, but are not limited to: compliance history; documentation containing the landfill gas flow rate and measured methane concentrations for individual gas collection wells or components; permits; component testing and surface monitoring results; gas collection and control system operation, maintenance, and inspection records; and historical meteorological data.
+Criteria that the Executive Officer may use to evaluate alternative compliance option requests include, but are not limited to: compliance history; documentation containing the landfill gas flow rate and measured methane concentrations for individual gas collection wells or components; permits; component leak and surface emissions monitoring results; gas collection and control system operation, maintenance, and inspection records; and historical meteorological data.

-The Executive Officer will review the requested alternatives and either approve or disapprove the alternatives within 120 days.
+The Executive Officer shall review the requested alternatives and either approve or disapprove the alternatives within 120 calendar days.
 The Executive Officer may request that additional information be submitted as part of the review of the requested alternatives.
+If additional information is needed, the 120-calendar day period for Executive Officer review shall start from the date that all additional information is submitted.

-If a request for an alternative compliance option is denied, the Executive Officer will provide written reasons for the denial.
+If a request for an alternative compliance option is denied, the Executive Officer shall provide written reasons for the denial.

-The Executive Officer must deny the approval of any alternatives not providing equivalent levels of enforceability or methane emission control.
+The Executive Officer shall deny the approval of any alternatives not providing equivalent levels of enforceability or methane emission control.

+The Executive Officer may review a previously approved alternative compliance option for conformance with the standard in section 95468(c)(2) or to determine if it provides alternatives to requirements in sections other than those referenced in section 95468(a) using the criteria in section 95468(b).

+If the Executive Officer determines that the alternative compliance option does not comply with the standard in section 95468(c)(2) or provides alternatives to requirements in sections other than those referenced in section 95468(a), the Executive Officer shall revoke the alternative compliance option.
+Revocation shall take effect 180 calendar days after the Executive Officer issues the determination.

+By July 1, 2027, any owner or operator with an alternative compliance option that was in effect on January 1, 2027, shall submit to the Executive Officer any approval documentation in their possession and all documents submitted as part of the original alternative compliance option request.
+If the owner or operator does not submit any documentation, the alternative compliance option becomes invalid as of January 1, 2028.

 Note: Authority cited: Sections 38501, 38510, 38560, 38560.5, 38580, 39600 and 39601, Health and Safety Code.
-Reference: Sections 38501, 38505, 38510, 38550, 38551, 38560, 38560.5, 39003, 39500, 39600 and 39601, Health and Safety Code.
+Reference: Sections 38501, 38505, 38510, 38550, 38551, 38560, 38560.5, 38562.2, 38566, 39003, 39500, 39600, 39601, and 39730.5, Health and Safety Code.

 95469.
 Monitoring Requirements.